Brian-MacCurtin/SQL-Layoffs-Project/README.md

 As we can see, there are 5 duplicated rows that must be deleted

 ## Data Standardization
-The next step is to standardize the data, so we don't run into any issues when preforming EDA or analysis.
+The next step is to standardize the data, so we don't run into any issues when performing EDA or analysis.

 ### Null and Blank Value Formatting
 The first thing I did was dealing with null and blank values that appeared in the dataset.
 When the dataset was loaded into *MySQLWorkbench*, every column was read in **text** format.
 This means that every value in the dataset also was read in as text, including numerical values and nulls.